Stefania Paredes Fuentes

 Personal website: www.stefania-paredes.euLink opens in a new window

 Advice and feedback hours:

 Stefania is currently working in various research projects on Economic Education including how students engage with resources and how these resources contribute to their performance in assessments.
-She is also editor for "Teaching Macroeconomics: A Modern and Inclusive Approach" as part of the Elgar Guides to Teaching, to be published in 2022.
+She is also editor for "Teaching Macroeconomics: A Modern and Inclusive Approach" as part of the Elgar Guides to TeachingLink opens in a new window, to be published in 2023.

-Stefania was recently appointed as Diversity Champion for the Royal Economic Society.
-In this role, Stefania will help to embed diversity into the RES decision-making process, and promote diversity across all the Society's activities.
+Stefania is Diversity Champion for the Royal Economic SocietyLink opens in a new window.
+In this role, Stefania will help to embed diversity into the RES decision-making process and promote diversity across all the Society's activities.
 Stefania is a member of the Executive Committee and a trustee of the RES.

 - Economic Growth and Development

 - Institutional Economics

 (see my recent work and my recent talks)